 But winter around Seljalandsfoss also has its faults, the icing on the paths and around can be hazardous and it is important to be on the lookout while exploring the area on foot.
 Wear good sturdy shoes, preferably with spikes, this is necessary for a safe visit!

 If the path behind the waterfall gets too icy and slippery it will be closed.
-Please be respectful of the closing and don’t try to go past the fence, it is put up for your own safety!
+Please respect the closure and don’t try to go past the fence, it is put up for your own safety!

 In winter the waterfall is lit up with two enormous light beams and the visual is spectacular.
 It is truly worth a drive past and could be the perfect add-on to a night of Northern Lights hunting.